Seated Yoga Seal Pose - Upavistha Yoga Mudra

 Step 3

-Keep the chest open as you exhale and hinge at the hips, lowering the forehead down to the floor.
+While keeping your chest open, exhale and bend at the hips, lowering your forehead to the floor.

 Step 4